geesimon/hongbao-core/README.md

 ## Component

-- Hongbao-core: zkSnark circuits and smart contracts that compose the core logic of this applicatin.
+- Hongbao-core (this repository): zkSnark circuits and smart contracts that compose the core logic of this applicatin.
-- Hongbao-UI (under development): a ReactJs based web application.
+- [Hongbao-UI](https://github.com/geesimon/hongbao-ui): a ReactJs based web application.
-- Hongbao-relayer (under development): relay withdraw request (with zk-proof) to campaign.
+- Hongbao-relayer: relay withdraw request (with zk-proof) to campaign.

 ## Requirements